 - Support Yang

-- Patient is anxious, timid, shy, easily startled and may appear very nervous and may be very uneasy about intimate relationships
+- The patient is anxious, timid, shy, easily startled and may appear very nervous and maybe very uneasy about intimate relationships

 - Palpitations and insomnia

-- Tongue is thin with a greasy coat, pulse is wiry and Thread
+- The tongue is thin with a greasy coat, the pulse is wiry and Thread

 - Support Yang